-The trail concludes at an elevation of about three hundred feet lower than where it begain.
+The trail concludes at an elevation of about three hundred feet lower than where it began.
 Those who made it this far will have a birds eye view of Ballast Point where the Spanish explorer, Juan Rodriguez Cabrillo landed.
 Cabrillo had set sail from Mexico looking for a travel route to Asia but had “discovered” San Diego instead.
 At this landing in 1542 where Cabrillo landed and claimed this area for Spain.
 It’s important to remember that several different tribes of Native Americans such as the Kumeyaay had been inhabiting the region for thounsands of years before any European discoverers populated this region.

 On A Personal Note:

 It’s my thought that the Cabrillo National Monument is an area that’s usually not on many hiker’s first choice of hiking destinations in San Diego.
 It’s pretty unfortunate because this area has a lot to offer including a pair of short hiking trails that are suitable for San Diego’s hotter days.
+Keep your eyes peeled along the water.
+It’s not uncommon for sea lions, seals, or pods of dolphins to be seen.
+During the Gray Whale migration from early winter to spring it is possible to see these mammals off the coast as they make their journey to and from the waters of Alaska.

-For those looking for an additional trail to explore, there’s the Cabrillo Coastal Trail.
+Looking for another trail within the monument?
+There’s the Cabrillo Coastal Trail.
 This short hike on the opposite side of the monument features beautiful coastal views of Point Loma’s tide pools along the Pacific Ocean.

 Do you have any updates to the hiking trail or want to share your hike/pictures?
 Please leave a comment below.